Mariana-Tek/engineering-ladder/makers/staff_engineer.md

 - Monitor project outcomes to learn from mistakes and replicate successes.
 - Look for ways to reduce distractions, interruptions, and unplanned work for yourself and your team.
 - Monitor the performance of engineers on your team, and partner with other managers & leads to help them improve.
-- Serve as a mentor to other senior engineers.
 - Identify knowledge gaps within the team and lead trainings to address them.
 - Advocate for others to step into leadership roles, and support them when they do.
+- Serve as a mentor to other senior engineers.
 - Develop and regularly refine technical assessments (coding exercises, interview questions, etc.) for potential hires.
-- Contribute positively to the company's public reputation.

 [Example Behaviors](/README.md#example-behaviors):
 - Led a workshop on Git after noticing that some engineers weren't using it to its fullest